godbout/AlfredKat/README.md

 Totally.
 But Apple is getting rid of interpreters in macOS. that means to use that Workflow i would have to ask you to install PHP. and probably a specific version. and probably in a specific place. that sucks.
 So it's now written in Swift.

 PHP version is still available here: https://github.com/godbout/alfred-kat.
 It will be missed.
-Source code was beautiful (might be due to delusion of grandeur).
+Source code was beautiful.
+(The last comment might be due to delusion of grandeur.)

 # YOU LOST ALL YOUR DOWNLOADS COUNT LMAO